 8. Some regulators are beginning to mandate CISOs report to the CEO - and many more may follow.
 In Israel, for example, there are laws dictating that CISOs report directly to the CEO.

 Do you think a CISO should report to the CEO or CIO?
-Let us know on Twitter or in the comments below.
+Let us know on Twitter.